 A user experience (UX) designer plans, designs, and develops web applications using coding and visual design tools.
 He or she is responsible for ensuring that the website and apps take into account how end-users would communicate with the website or app owners.
 UX designers help ease the process via the site design, user-friendliness, and smooth linkages between pages or programs.

+What does a UX designer do?
 The job of a UX designer is often confused with that of a user interface (UI) developer.
 While both positions need to work together, their professional responsibilities have notable differences.

 Read More about a “UX Designer”